ronniem339/aotprojectmanager/creators-hub/scriptingv2.md

 New Directory: `creators-hub/js/components/ProjectView/tasks/ScriptingV2/`

 * `ScriptingV2_Workspace.js`: The main container with the two-column layout.
+It now also manages the current active step and indicates step completion.
-* `useBlueprint.js`: A crucial custom hook that manages the state of the blueprint object, including fetching and auto-saving to Firestore.
+* `useBlueprint.js`: A crucial custom hook that manages the state of the blueprint object, including fetching and debounced auto-saving to Firestore.
+The auto-saving logic has been refined to prevent overwriting initial data.
 * `BlueprintStepper.js`: The navigation component for moving between steps.
+It now visually indicates completed steps and has refined connector styling.
 * `BlueprintDisplay.js`: Renders the list of "Shot Cards" in the right-hand panel.
 * `ShotCard.js`: Displays the details of a single shot.
 * `Step1_InitialBlueprint.js`: UI for the "brain dump" and initial generation.
 * `Step2_ResearchCuration.js`: UI for the AI-powered research step.
-* `Step3_OnCameraScripting.js`: **(UPDATED)** This component replaces `Step3_MyExperience.js` and combines the functionality for importing full transcripts with shot-by-shot dialogue editing, and now includes the blueprint refinement suggestions.
+* `Step3_OnCameraScripting.js`: **(UPDATED)** This component replaces `Step3_MyExperience.js` and is now central to on-camera dialogue management.
+It handles importing full transcripts, resolving ambiguous dialogue, reviewing blueprint refinement suggestions, and providing a shot-by-shot editor.
 * `Step5_FinalAssembly.js`: UI for the final script generation and task completion (now functionally `Step 4` in the revised workflow).

 **Files Deleted:**